madelsu/MOSAIC-Agentic-Severity-Phenotyping/study_design/README.md

 # MOSAIC — Pharmacoepidemiology Study Design

 > **MOSAIC** (Multi-LLM Orchestrated Severity Assessment In Clinical Records)
-> MSc Bioinformatics · University of Copenhagen · 2026
-> Principal Investigator: Manu | Supervisors: Maurizio Sessa (clinical), Thomas Hamelryck (internal)

 ---

 ## Overview

 MOSAIC is a multi-agent LLM pipeline that classifies patient disease severity from electronic health records (EHR).
-The pharmacoepidemiology study described here serves as the **validation framework** for MOSAIC: we assess whether LLM-assigned severity phenotypes meaningfully predict five-year mortality, using Cox proportional hazards regression as the primary analytical tool — mirroring the methodology of Cooper et al. (2025, JBI 166:104831).
+The pharmacoepidemiology study described here serves as the **validation framework** for MOSAIC: we assess whether LLM-assigned severity phenotypes meaningfully predict five-year mortality, using Cox proportional hazards regression as the primary analytical tool — mirroring the methodology of Cooper et al. (2025).

 The study is designed around **Type 2 Diabetes Mellitus (T2D)** as the index condition, using the Synthea Coherent dataset (N=3,539 total patients; N=242 fully eligible T2D patients after strict eligibility criteria).
 The design is intentionally **generalizable**: the same pipeline will subsequently be applied to Hypertension, Ischaemic Heart Disease, Heart Failure, and Chronic Kidney Disease.